lavafroth/droidrunco/README.md

 ### What?

-`droidrunco` is a cross-platform web UI based application which utilizes `adb` and `aapt` to help the user remove unwanted system apps ([bloatware](https://en.wikipedia.org/wiki/Software_bloat)) from their android device without root access.
+`droidrunco` is a cross-platform web UI based application which utilizes `adb` to help remove unwanted system apps ([bloatware](https://en.wikipedia.org/wiki/Software_bloat)) from their android device without root access.
 The tool aids removal of such apps on all versions of Android with x86 or ARM processors.
 This subsequently increases storage space, reduces